Topics Map > Academic & Curricular Administration > Evaluation > Assessment of Student Learning

 In the College of Letters and Science, certificate programs play various roles in our students’ academic experiences.
 For example, certificate programs allow our faculty to organize coherent programs of study around topics to enhance existing majors, as when students pursuing the International Studies major earn any of several certificates focusing on regions around the world.
 Certificates provide recognition that students have pursued studies in interdisciplinary areas that span departments (as with the ethnic studies programs, Folklore, Medieval Studies, and Archaeology).
 Certificates can be used to organize disparate undergraduate breadth requirements into a meaningful and useful program (Integrated Liberal Studies) or provide additional certification of expertise at the graduate level (Women’s Studies, Material Cultures).
 These programs provide access to areas where scholarship and resources at UW-Madison have recently coalesced (Celtic Studies) or are still emerging (Middle East Studies).
 Less frequently, a certificate program might serve as a “proving ground” for an area of study, providing a foundation on which a degree program may later be established—the undergraduate majors in Jewish, Religious, and Women’s Studies all began as certificate programs.

-- Certificate programs managed by academic departments and programs subject to the regular review of degree programs should be included in the review of those departments, according to the schedule established by the Provost and Dean.
+- Certificate programs managed by academic departments and programs subject to the regular review of degree programs will be included with the review of other programs administered by those departments, according to the schedule established by the Provost and Dean.

 - New certificate programs are required to be reviewed five years after the program is established, except in cases where an earlier report is submitted under the conditions provided above.
 After submission of the first report, subsequent reports will follow the above cycle.